last update:

 After the siege, during the last two decades of the sixteenth century, Leiden saw an influx of migrants from the southern, Spanish-controlled provinces and began to grow.
 This map segment shows the sprawling suburbs that developed outside the old city walls.

-Leiden’s expansion did not just involve new houses but also many gardens.
+Leiden’s expansion included not only new houses but also many gardens.
 Unlike today, food availability was not always guaranteed, and preservation methods were limited.
-Wars, droughts or failed harvests could quickly affect food supplies.
-Since the Middle Ages, city inhabitants typically had a plot of land outside the walls to use as a garden or to keep some animals, which helped supplement the food available in markets.
+Wars, droughts or failed harvests could quickly impact food supplies.
+Since the Middle Ages, city inhabitants often had a plot of land outside the walls used as a garden or for keeping animals, which helped supplement the food available in the markets.

 The Hague